EdTosoy/LuminaOS/ROADMAP.md

 - **Life-Cycle Installer**: The agent-led "Magic" ISO for zero-touch hardware setup.
 - **Lumina SDK (Bazaar)**: The community widget market and decentralized registry.
 - **Longevity Engine (v1.0)**: Deep silicon-native kernel optimizations.

+---

+## 🏗️ Repository & Governance: "Lumina-Flow"

+To maintain production-grade quality, the project follows a tiered branching model:

+- **`main`**: The Stable Core.
+Reflects the current production-ready strategic state.
+- **`develop`**: The Integration Hub.
+All Phase 1 implementation (CLI Core) occurs here.
+- **`feature/*`**: Atomic missions.
+Merged into `develop` via Pull Request only.
+- **`docs/*`**: Significant strategic shifts or technical specification updates.

+### Community & Contribution

+We welcome contributions that respect our pillars.
+See [CONTRIBUTING.md](file:///home/johncarlojose/Projects/luminaOS/CONTRIBUTING.md) for details on how to join the mission.